-The company is in the process of finalizing the acquisition of 80% of China-based Nanjing Eastern Laser Company Ltd. (NELC) through two separate cash transactions.
+Effective April 9, 2009, the Company acquired 80% of the equity of China-based Nanjing Eastern Laser Company Ltd. ("NELC") through two separate cash transactions.
 NELC's product lines are largely comprised of high power, fast-axial flow CO2 lasers, with a power range up to 3 kW as well as NC-based laser processing equipment.
+This purchase resulted in a preliminary goodwill calculation of approximately \$4.3 million.